Topological phase and edge states dependence of the RKKY interaction in zigzag silicene nanoribbon: Numerical results

-Fig.~\ref{fig:ed} shows the spatial behavior of the RKKY interaction for two impurities both sat on the same edge along the zigzag direction for $N=12$ and $L=300$ and (a)$lE_z=1$ meV and (b)$lE_z=6.8$ meV. (c,d) are the same as (a,b), while two impurities located inside the zigzag nanoribbon along the line $n=6$.
-As shown here, $J_{RKKY}$ for all terms display an oscillatory behavior with respect to the distance between two impurities.
-Also the strength of interactions decays fast, showing that the interactions are rather short-ranged.
-As an important result, by comparing panel (a,c) and (b,d), the RKKY coupling, (a,c) cases, is significantly larger than the situation that both impurities are in the bulk due to the existence of nearly zero energy states at the edge of the ZSNR.
-In addition, in the topological insulator region where $|lE_z|=1$ meV$<\lambda_{so}$, the RKKY interaction is about twenty times greater than that one in the band insulator region $|lE_z|=6.8$ meV$>\lambda_{so}$ as shown in Figs.~\ref{fig:ed}(a,b).
+Figures ~\ref{fig:ed} (a) and ~\ref{fig:ed} (b) show the spatial behavior of the RKKY interaction for two impurities, both sitting on the same edge along the zigzag direction for $N=12$ and $L=300$ Fig.~\ref{fig:ed} (a)$lE_z=1$ meV and Fig.~\ref{fig:ed} (b)$lE_z=6.8$ meV.
+Figures ~\ref{fig:ed} (c) and ~\ref{fig:ed} (d) are the same as Figs.~\ref{fig:ed} (a) and ~\ref{fig:ed} (b), but for two impurities located inside the zigzag nanoribbon along the line $n=6$.
+As shown in this figure, $J_{RKKY}$ for all terms displays an oscillatory behavior with respect to the distance between two impurities.
+As an important result, by comparing Figs.~\ref{fig:ed} (a) and ~\ref{fig:ed} (c) and Figs.~\ref{fig:ed} (b) and ~\ref{fig:ed} (d), the RKKY coupling in the cases shown in Figs.~\ref{fig:ed} (a) and ~\ref{fig:ed} (b) is significantly larger than when both impurities are in the bulk due to the existence of nearly-zero-energy states at the edge of the ZSNR ~\cite{Ezawa Nagaosa}.
+This fact is true even in the cases where the system is in the band insulator regime [Figs.~\ref{fig:ed} (b) and ~\ref{fig:ed} (d)] since the local density of states drops dramatically by going from the edge to the bulk~\cite{hsin}, and therefore the RKKY interaction is much larger in the case shown in Fig.~\ref{fig:ed} (b) in comparison with results demonstrated in Fig.~\ref{fig:ed} (d).
+In addition, in the topological insulator region ($lE_z=1$ meV$<\lambda_{so}$), the RKKY interaction is about 20 times greater than in the band insulator region ($lE_z=6.8$ meV$>\lambda_{so}$) when impurities are located on the edge, as shown in Figs.~\ref{fig:ed} (a) and ~\ref{fig:ed} (b), while no difference in the order of magnitude appears in the case where impurities are in the bulk, as shown in Figs.~\ref{fig:ed} (c) and ~\ref{fig:ed} (d).
+Note that although $J_{RKKY}$ shows a few oscillations in $R$ owing to the smallness of the gap of silicene, it decays fast with a short-ranged behavior.
+We also calculate the RKKY strength in the case of one impurity on the edge $(11,1)$ and the other one on the inner edge on the line $(m,2)$ with $m=12, 13,...$ (gray arrow in Fig. \ref{fig:rib}).
+The obtained data are qualitatively similar to those results shown in Figs.~\ref{fig:ed} (c) and ~\ref{fig:ed} (d) which explore that both impurities might be sitting on the edge to obtain the topological effect.